 And it’s a NATO member too.

 Anyway, you can go to Poland.
 There are what we call borders.
 Flytrippers’ other co-founder, Kevin, might just be going there for a few weeks in June.

 It’s nearby, but it doesn’t matter: it’s not where things are happening!
 Avoid what is directly on the border, and you’ll be fine!

 There are repercussions in Poland, of course: many refugees are there, and there are more impacts than in Croatia — but not security impacts.

 Putin shouldn’t attack cities in Poland!
-There are US military bases and all!
+There are USA military bases and all!
 If he planned that, it would escalate and we would see signs.
 Like for the invasion of Ukraine, which was a poorly kept secret: everybody saw the troop movements and signs for months.
 It didn’t come out of nowhere!